Skip to main content

 }

-And finally setup a scheduled task to run a binary (Windows, Mac or Linux) on a computer which is always turned on at that time each day.
-Or run it yourself manually every single day if you are really desperate.
+And finally setup a scheduled task to run the tool (buit for Windows, Mac or Linux) on a computer which is always turned on at that time each day.
+Or run it yourself manually every single day if you don't trust scheduling.
 For example, I use a server (an Azure cloud VM), which I always have running, and it's Linux, so I created a CRON job to run at 11:30pm every day.
-For Windows you can use the Windows Task Scheduler, or if you are super enthusiastic and like cloud stuff, setup an event-driven serverless function which gets triggered each day (e.g. Azure Functions).
+For Windows you can alternatively use the Windows Task Scheduler, or there countless other ways to trigger it.

 All the files you need are on the GitHub releases page, and detailed instructions are in the repo's readme.
-The instructions and binary executable itself, are both very idiot-proof.
+The instructions and binary executable itself, are both very easy to use.

 How it works